atomjump/nags_reporter/README.md

 Reports notifications live from Nagios monitoring and displays them on an AtomJump messaging forum

-Firstly 'git clone' the plugin into your AtomJump Loop Server plugins folder, into the 'nags_reporter' folder.
+Firstly 'git clone' the plugin into your AtomJump Messaging Server plugins folder, into the 'nags_reporter' folder.
 Copy the plugin's config/configORIGINAL.json to config/config.json.

 Edit the config.json, with the settings suitable for your installation.